 - Day-to-day funding, managed by monitoring future cash flows to ensure that requirements can be met.
-This includes replenishment of funds as they mature or are borrowed by customers - Maintains a portfolio of highly marketable assets that can easily be liquidated as protection against any unforeseen interruption - Monitoring the liquidity ratios of the statement of financial position against internal and regulatory requirements; - Diversification of liabilities to achieve a stable funding base and avoid excessive reliance on any one counter party; - Maturity mismatch limits for its cumulative funding positions; and Access to inter-bank markets.
+This includes replenishment of funds as they mature or are borrowed by customers. - Maintains a portfolio of highly marketable assets that can easily be liquidated as protection against any unforeseen interruption to cash flow: - Monitoring the liquidity ratios of the statement of financial position against internal and regulatory requirements; - Diversification of liabilities to achieve a stable funding base and avoid excessive reliance on any one counter party; Maturity mismatch limits for its cumulative funding positions; and - Maturity mismatch limits for its cumulative funding positions; and Access to inter-bank markets.